IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/getting-started.md

 You should now be presented with a list of different Android devices that the emulator can emulate.

 Firstly, the correct emulator device needs to be configured to be an automotive device as, by default, Android devices are categorized as phones or tablets.

 In the `Tablet` category, look for an item called `IndiGO_Test_Device`.

 ![Android Studio select hardware](images/android_studio_select_hardware_tablet.png "Android Studio select hardware")

-Select `IndiGO_Test_Device`.
+Select `IndiGO_Test_Device`, and click `Edit Device...` to the right of the screen.

+If you are using a Mac(book) **without** an M1 processor:

-Now the device type of the emulator needs to be changed to "Android Automotive".
+* In the `Configure Hardware Profile` dialog, change the `Device Type` from "Phone/Tablet" to "Android Automotive".

+If you are using a Mac(book) **with** an M1 processor:

-**Note for Mac(book)s with an M1 processor:** There is no Android Automotive emulator available for this chip yet.
-If you are using this type of computer, skip to the next step and proceed to the step after that to configure the emulator's RAM instead.
+* There is no Android Automotive emulator available for this chip yet, so keep the `Device Type` as "Phone/Tablet"

-To change the device type, click on `Edit Device`.
-In the `Configure Hardware Profile` dialog, change the `Device Type` from "Phone/Tablet" to "Android Automotive".
+For both types of processors:

-Set the emulator's RAM to 3072MB, then click `Finish`.
+* Set the emulator's RAM to 3072 MB, and then click `Finish`.

 ![Android Studio Configure Hardware Profile device type](images/android_studio_configure_hardware_profile_select_device_type.png "Android Studio Configure Hardware Profile device type")

 The hardware profile of the emulator that will be created should now be configured to be an automotive device.

 Back on the `Select Hardware` dialog box, there should now be an item called `IndiGO_Test_Device` in the `Automotive` category.

+If you are using a Mac(book) **with** an M1 processor, select the `Tablet` category instead, to see the `IndiGO_Test_Device`.

 ![Android Studio Select Hardware Automotive](images/android_studio_select_hardware_automotive.png "Android Studio Select Hardware Automotive")

 Select this device and choose `Next` to continue creating the AVD.

-Now the correct System Image of the emulator needs to be select.
+Now the correct System Image of the emulator needs to be selected.

-If you are *not* using a Mac(book) with an M1 processor:
+If you are using a Mac(book) **without** an M1 processor:

-* Select `Android R` (API level 30) as the System Image, downloading it first if necessary (by clicking "Download" next to the
+* Select the `x86 Images` tab, and choose `Android R` (API level 30) as the System Image, downloading it first if necessary (by clicking "Download" next to the Release Name).
-  Release Name).

-If you are using a Mac(book) with an M1 processor:
+If you are using a Mac(book) **with** an M1 processor:

-* Select `Other Images` and choose `Android S` for an `arm64-v8a` system image downloading it first if necessary (by clicking "Download" next to the Release Name).
+* Select the `Other Images` tab, and choose `Android S` for an `arm64-v8a` system image downloading it first if necessary (by clicking "Download" next to the Release Name).

 ![Android Studio system image](images/android_studio_android_r.png "Android Studio system image Android R")